apollographql/docs/src/content/community/code-of-conduct.md

 - Being respectful of differing viewpoints and experiences
 - Gracefully accepting constructive criticism
 - Focusing on what is best for the overall community
-- Showing empathy towards other community members
+- Showing empathy toward other community members

-### Anti-Harassment Statement
+### Anti-harassment statement

 This community will not tolerate harassment of any kind.
 Examples of harassment include: